jgyates/genmon/README.md

 * Generac [H-100](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/H-100_Controller.png) Industrial Controllers
 * The H-100 controller is used in industrial generators from Generac and Eaton.

-The project is written mostly in python and has been tested with a Raspberry Pi 3 (Pi Zero and Pi 2 has also been validated).
+The project is written mostly in python and has been tested with a Raspberry Pi 3 (Pi Zero, Pi Zero W, Pi 2 and Pi 3b+ have also been validated).
 Ideally you would need to create a physical enclosure for your raspberry pi and possibly [make a cable](https://github.com/jgyates/genmon/wiki/3.1:-Making-a-Cable) to connect the raspberry pi to the Evolution or Nexus controller.
 If you are comfortable doing these things and you have a backup generator that has a supported controller then this project may be of interest to you.

 ## Functionality
 The software supports the following features: